AlibabaCloudDocs/ros/intl.en-US/API Reference/Stack operations/CreateStack.md

  **Note:** ROS does not send notifications when the stack is in the IN\_PROGRESS state.

  Notifications are sent regardless of whether the Outputs parameter is specified.
-The following code is an example of a notification:
+The following code provides an example of a notification:

  ```